makeabilitylab/physcomp/sensors/photoresistors.md

 As before, we're going to explore this sensor first **without** a microcontroller to build up familiarity before connecting it as analog input to the Arduino.

-Let's try making a simple, prototype nightlight that automatically turns **on** in the dark.
+Let's try making a simple, prototype nightlight that automatically turns **on** (or gets brighter) in the dark.

 ### Initial auto-on nightlight circuit

-Like the FSR, the photocell is a two-legged resistive sensor.
-So, we might initially try to hook it up in the exact same way.
+Like the [FSR](../arduino/force-sensitive-resistors.md), the photoresistor is a two-legged resistive sensor and is non-polarized.
+So, you can connect them in "either direction" in your circuits.

+You might initially try to hook up the photoresistor in the same way as the [FSR](../arduino/force-sensitive-resistors.md): in-series with the LED.
 As we measured a minimum resistance of ~50-100Ω when an ultrabright LED flashlight was pointed directly at the photoresistor, in both wiring diagrams, we include a backup current limiting resistor.

 ![Two wiring diagrams of a photocell connected to an LED: one with 9V battery; other powered by Arduino 5V pin](assets/images/Photoresistor_WiringDiagram_NoArduino_Fritzing.png)